bchowdhury00/orchestra/README.md

-# orchestra
+# Drum Orchestra

-Systems Proposal - Biraj Chowdhury, Leo Shestakov, Alex Thompson
+Biraj Chowdhury (5th), Leo Shestakov (10th), Alex Thompson (10th)

-### A statement of the problem you are solving and/or a high level description of the project.
+We utilized network programming to create a server that acts as a conductor and instructs separate clients to play separate instruments (in sync) as part of a composition/orchestra.
+The "instruments" are individual drum samples that form a beat.
+There are 5 (max) possible instruments/clients.

-We want to create a program that acts as a virtual orchestra.
-This means our program will have one computer host the server, acting as the conductor, and other computers that play the separate audio files for the instrumentals.
-We originally intended to be able to split a single audio file, but determined that it was an unlikely goal.
-We are using jukehost to play the music in th browser.
+We originally intended to be able to split a single audio (or midi) file, but determined that it was an unlikely goal.
+Instead, we are using files uploaded to JukeHost to play individually uploaded mp3 files (of separate instruments) through the default browser.

-### User Interface

-Upon running the program, our user will be directed to a list of musical pieces that our program has the capacity to play.
-After selecting a piece, the host will direct each computer in the network to play the music.

-### Technical Design
-How you will be using the topics covered in class in the project?

-#### Allocating memory

-We need to be able to read in some form of user input to mark instrument selection per process.

-#### Working with files

-The process will select a single music track to be played from a library of tracks depending on user input.
-We will have multiple files for each track.

-#### Finding information about files

-We will show information about each of the available music tracks to aid the user in selecting one.

-#### Networking

-We need to use networking to connect multiple computers to play each piece in a synchronized way.

-#### Shared Memory

-We will have to utilize shared memory so that each process is able to determine which audio file it is responsible for playing and no instrument is used more than once.

-### Project Breakdown

-  Biraj - Will work on incorporating the networking.

-  Alex - Responsible for implementation of shared memory and facilitating the interprocess communication.

-  Leo - Responsible for creating the program that plays the audio file.

-### Algorithms/Data Structures

--Semaphores will indicate the number of active users/instruments in the orchestra.
-The accessible shared resource for them is the library of instruments.

--Linked Lists will be used to store the various songs available to be played from our virtual orchestra with each of their parts

-### Timeline with expected completion dates of parts of the project:

--Monday 1/6/2019: Connect Multiple computers and display some sort of output.

--Friday 1/11/2019: Be able to run an audio file on each computer while connected

--Monday 1/14/2019: Be able to run an actual piece of music using multiple computers

--Thursday 1/17/2019: Project Due!
-Clean up user interface and add multiple songs to our library.
-Test Functionality.
+There are no required libraries for this project.

+### How to use our project (User Interface)